 Certainly, salads don't have to be a part of your raw Thanksgiving menu, but if you want to serve a salad, there's no need for it to be boring.
 Try a beet green and fresh herb salad with basil and parsley in a fresh vinaigrette.

 The Main Dish

 For a side dish for your raw food Thanksgiving, try a mashed potato substitute such as raw vegan mashed potatoes made from mashed cauliflower and parsnips instead of potatoes, topped off, of course, with a raw vegan food gravy made from mushrooms.
 Yum!
-When celebrating a raw vegan food Thanksgiving or Christmas holiday, you can enjoy a raw cranberry sauce made from fresh cranberries and dates to sweeten them up.
+You can also enjoy a raw cranberry sauce made from fresh cranberries and dates to sweeten them up.

 What Thanksgiving dinner would be complete without pumpkin pie?
 Try raw spiced pear cobbler with nutmeg, cinnamon, and dates.
 Not feeling traditional?
 Try another one of these raw food dessert recipes.

 If you're surrounded by people with a very different diet than yours, it can be a bit difficult to share a holiday table without feeling at least a little bit odd and socially ostracized at best.
 However, just make sure that you communicate your dietary plans beforehand.
 You can offer to bring a few dishes for other people to try as well.
 And of course, remember to compromise when possible.
 Get creative and you can easily find ways with your family to incorporate what you would like to eat.